Using White Noise for Babies

 The Bottom Line

-White noise for babies may be a helpful tool that could help encourage them to sleep soundly and peacefully.
+White noise for babies may be a helpful tool to help encourage them to sleep soundly and peacefully.
 It could mimic the familiar sounds your baby heard in the uterus, or some other ambient sound, to create a soothing environment that can block out disruptive noises.

 Always use caution and keep the volume at a safe level when using white noise for babies to avoid any potential drawbacks.
-Remember to consult with your child’s healthcare provider for personalized advice and guidance on using white noise for your baby.
+Remember to consult with your child’s healthcare provider for personalized advice and guidance on using white noise for your newborn or older baby.

 So go ahead and give it a try if you think it might benefit your baby's sleep routine!
-And if you’re looking for a sound machine to play white noise for your baby, check out our 7 best sound machines as voted for by Pampers parents.
+And if you haven’t already, download the Pampers Rewards app to earn rewards on all your Pampers purchases.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.